davidcalikes/Marvelous-Matching/docs/README.md

 - __Manual Testing__

-* Marvelous Matching was tested by the pupils of St Mary's Special School in Drumcar, Co.Louth in the North East Of Ireland.
-Under the supervision and guidance of Vice-Principal Mr Declan McCoy, 4 Classes took part in testing the application:
+* Marvelous Matching was tested by the pupils and staff of St Mary's Special School in Drumcar, Co.Louth in the North East Of Ireland.
+Under the supervision and guidance of Vice-Principal Declan McCoy, 4 Classes took part in testing the application:

     * Class 5: Teacher -- Caoimhe Brady.
     * Class 7: Teacher -- Colin McKee.
-    * The Rainbow Class: Teacher -- Rosin Donnelly.
+    * The Rainbow Class: Teacher -- Roisin Donnelly.
     * Declan's Class: Teaching Vice-Principal -- Declan McCoy.

 The following feedback was recieved from each class: